CumulusNetworks/docs/content/cumulus-linux-44/Network-Solutions/Anycast-Design-Guide.md

 - TCP sessions are short lived.
 - The impact of a failed session or TCP reset does not impact the application.
 For example, a web page refresh is acceptable.
 - There is application-level session management that is completely independent of the TCP session.
-- A redirection middleware layer handles incorrectly hashed flows.
+- A redirection layer handles incorrectly hashed flows.

 TCP applications that have longer-lived flows should not be used as anycast services.
 For example:

 - FTP or other large file transfers.
-- Transactions that must be completed and journaled.
+- Transactions that must be completed and logged.
 For example, financial transactions.
 - Streaming media without application-level automated recovery.

 ## Conclusion